Dholavira: Discovery

+The other major Harappan sites discovered so far are Harappa, Mohenjo-daro, Ganeriwala, Rakhigarhi, Kalibangan, Rupnagar and Lothal.

 It was named as a UNESCO World Heritage Site under the name Dholavira: a Harappan City on 27 July 2021.

-Chronology of Dholavira
+Timeline

 Ravindra Singh Bisht, the director of the Dholavira excavations, has defined the following seven stages of occupation at the site:

-Recent C14 datings and stylistic comparisons with Amri II-B period pottery shows the first two phases should be termed Pre-Harappan Dholaviran Culture and re-dated as follows: Stage I (c.
+Recent C14 datings and stylistic comparisons with Amri II-B period pottery show the first two phases should be termed Pre-Harappan Dholaviran Culture and re-dated as follows: Stage I (c.
 3500-3200 BCE), and Stage II (c.
 3200-2600 BCE).